1910Saad/BookReview/README.md

 ## Features

 - User authentication (sign up, log in)
-- Add books (by the book's author)
+- Add edit, and delete books (by the book's author)
 - Add, edit, and delete reviews (by the review's author)
 - Search and pagination for books
 - View book details with reviews